AI Crawler User-Agents

 Training crawlers fetch content to build or update model weights.
 Blocking them stops your content from being used in future training runs.
 It has no effect on whether that platform’s AI products currently cite or surface your site.

-Retrieval crawlers index or fetch content for live search and answer generation.
+Search crawlers index content so it can be retrieved and cited when an AI product answers a question, much as Googlebot indexes for Search.
 Blocking them removes your site from that platform’s AI search results.

 Which AI crawlers are currently active?

-Note on ChatGPT-User: OpenAI updated its documentation in December 2025 to remove its commitment to honouring robots.txt for ChatGPT-User.11 Unlike the other crawlers listed here, you cannot rely on robots.txt alone to control it.
+Note on ChatGPT-User: OpenAI’s documentation now states that its robots.txt tags apply to OAI-SearchBot and GPTBot,1 having removed ChatGPT-User from that list in a December 2025 revision.11 Unlike the other crawlers listed here, you cannot rely on robots.txt alone to control it.

 Note on ByteSpider: ByteDance does not publish IP verification data and ByteSpider has a documented history of robots.txt non-compliance.10 IP-level blocking is more reliable than robots.txt for this crawler.

-Note on Microsoft Web IQ: Microsoft’s Web IQ grounding API, which powers Copilot and ChatGPT Search responses, draws from Bing’s existing index.
-No separate Web IQ crawler user-agent exists.
-BingBot governs what Web IQ can access, and Web IQ inherits Bing’s existing robots.txt compliance.
+Note on Microsoft Web IQ: Microsoft’s Web IQ grounding API draws from Bing’s existing index.
+Jordi Ribas, Microsoft’s President of Search and AI, has said it is used directly in Copilot and by ChatGPT “for some of its web answers”,12 so it accounts for a substantial share of ChatGPT’s web retrieval rather than all of it.
+No separate Web IQ crawler user-agent exists: BingBot governs what Web IQ can access, and Web IQ inherits Bing’s existing robots.txt compliance.
 Microsoft has stated it is engaging with the IETF on formalising publisher controls for the AI era.

 How do you verify a crawler is legitimate?